Income-splitting with minors may reduce tax & maximize cash flow

 In addition, to the extent that one of the spouses is in a lower marginal income tax bracket, they may also be a beneficiary of the trust, thereby achieving the same income tax benefit as a spousal loan strategy while also income splitting with your minor beneficiaries.

 This strategy has requirements similar to a spousal loan arrangement (e.g., a loan agreement and the timely payment of annual interest) as well as requiring additional steps such as setting up a formal trust, record keeping of expenses and allocations, and annual income tax filing requirements for both the trust and its beneficiaries.
+There is also a deemed disposition of trust assets for income tax purposes every 21 years, which may impact the longevity of this strategy.
 As such, while the income tax savings may be substantial, a full cost-benefit analysis with your professional advisors should be undertaken prior to moving forward with such a strategy.

 Restructuring Prescribed Rate Loans

-If you have already set up a family trust with a prescribed rate loan for income-splitting purposes, it might be time to revisit this arrangement to the extent the loan was established when the prescribed rate was greater than 1%.
+If you have already set up a family trust with a prescribed rate loan for income-splitting purposes, it might be time to revisit this arrangement if the interest rate on the loan is greater than the prescribed rate currently in effect.
 Doing so may increase the income tax savings in your current situation.

 It is imperative that you obtain proper advice from your tax professional prior to restructuring any existing prescribed rate loan arrangements to ensure that a prudent approach is taken to abide by CRA rules.
 Read our article on Restructuring Prescribed Rate Loans, where we outline options for restructuring an existing loan and entering into a new one.